IBM-Bluemix-Docs/mass-data-migration/troubleshooting.md

 General problems with using {{site.data.keyword.mdms_full}} might include viewing your order status or accessing the user interface.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}

-## Unable to view order details
-{: #unable-to-view-order}

-When you access the {{site.data.keyword.cloud_notm}} console, you cannot view or track a {{site.data.keyword.mdms_short}} order for your organization.

-You can see a list of services in your {{site.data.keyword.cloud_notm}} resource list, but you do not see a {{site.data.keyword.mdms_short}} entry.
-{: tsSymptoms}

-You do not have the correct authorization to view or track {{site.data.keyword.mdms_short}} orders.
-{: tsCauses}

-Verify with your administrator that you are assigned the correct role in the applicable resource group or service instance.
-For more information about roles, see [Roles and permissions](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-manage-access#roles).
-{: tsResolve}

 ## Unable to connect to the SMB share
 {: #unable-to-mount-smb-share}